paulross/xmlwriter/README.md

 It just goes to show how careful you must be in your choice before you set out to migrate to pybind11.

 It might be worth trying pybind11 out on TotalDepth's LIS file indexer.
 This spends more time in C/C++ land so should show an great improvement.
 Also we have a C reference implementation that is 100x faster than the pure Python one so we could compare pybind11 with that.

 <a name="Selected_Benchmarks"></a>
 ### Selected Benchmarks

+Here are the median values of the benchmarks measured by ``pytest-benchmark`` for selected operations.
+Values are the execution time in microseconds rounded to 3 S.F.:

 | Operation                             | Python implementation     | C++ implementation    | Ratio C++/Python  |
 | ------------------------------------- | ------------------------: | --------------------: | ----------------: |